Get Help

 - Extortionists deliberately exploit these fears

-You Are Not the Wrongdoer
+We Are Not the Wrongdoers

 Extortionists are criminals who manipulate people.
 They target people precisely because they know how to exploit shame, family expectations, and cultural values.